syncfusion-content/maui-docs/MAUI/PDF-Viewer/Text-Search.md

 ### Search result

 The `TextSearchResult` will be obtained at the end of the search text operation and it will hold the search result.
-It allows you to navigate to the next or previous matches of the text as well as provides the following details.
+It allows you to navigate to the next or previous matches of the text as well as provides the following details:

 1. <b>Total matches count</b> – It provides the total number of matches that have been found in the PDF document.